-At $\theta =\pi$, $T_{\rm RWL}$ (=0.2103~GeV) can be regarded as the limitation temperature of the HRG model with EVE, to say more exactly, the limitation temperature of the baryon gas model.
-This limitation is related with the sign changing of the scalar curvature $R$.
-However, in QCD (not in the HRG model), it is expected that baryon gas transits to the quark matter at $T=T_{\rm RW}$ which is slightly smaller than $T_{\rm RWL}$.
+At $\theta =\pi$, $T_{\rm RWL}$ (=0.2103~GeV) can be regarded as the limiting temperature of the HRG model with EVE, or more precisely, the limiting temperature of the baryon gas model.
+This limitation is related with the sign change of the scalar curvature $R$.
+However, in QCD (not in the HRG model), it is expected that transition from the baryon gas to the quark matter occurs at $T=T_{\rm RW}$ which is slightly smaller than $T_{\rm RWL}$.
 On the other hand, in the region of real $\mu$, the critical point (CP) predicted by the LQCD calculation lies just below the right-lower curve of the $R=0$ criterion.
 This small disagreement indicates that the HRG model with EVE is not applicable beyond the critical point.
-As is the case of the RW transition, in the region of real $\mu$ in the QCD phase diagram, it is expected that there is true limitation temperature of the baryon gas, which is slightly lower than the temperature of the $R=0$ criterion in the HRG model with EVE.
-In this section, we investigate the limitation of baryon gas model within the framework of the HRG model with EVE.
+As is the case of the RW transition, in the region of real $\mu$ in the QCD phase diagram, it is expected that there is true limiting temperature of the baryon gas, which is slightly lower than the temperature of the $R=0$ criterion in the HRG model with EVE.
+In this section, we investigate the limitation of the baryon gas model within the framework of the HRG model with EVE.

 As was seen in the previous section, at $\mu =0$, $\phi_{\beta\gamma\gamma}$ vanishes at $T=T_1=T_{\rm RWL}$ where $R=0$ and $\phi_{\gamma\gamma}$ has its maximum there. $\phi_{22}$ is related with the baryon number fluctuation $\chi_2^{\rm B}$ according to the following relation.